scalacenter/bloop/website/content/faq/_index.md

 +++
 draft= false
 title = "FAQ"
-description = "Asked and answered"
+description = "Frequent Answered Questions for Bloop"
 +++

 ## What is Bloop?

-Bloop is a command line tool that aims at accelerating edit-compile-test workflows for Scala developers.
-Bloop doesn't replace your build tool.
-Instead, Bloop takes care of the tasks that you execute the most, performs them fast, and lets your usual build tool do the rest (such as dependency resolution, publishing, etc.)
+Bloop is a command line tool to speed up edit, compile and test workflows for Scala developers.
+Instead of replacing your build tool, Bloop integrates with it to ensure that core tasks (like compiling and testing) have the shortest execution time.

 [Read the announcement on
 scala-lang.org](https://www.scala-lang.org/blog/2017/11/30/bloop-release.html).